-1. The Moray Paths Network will be developed as a series of inter-connecting routes, to provide a variety of opportunities for the residents and visitors to Moray.
+- The Moray Paths Network will be developed as a series of inter-connecting routes, to provide a variety of opportunities for the residents and visitors to Moray.
 Access to the countryside will be provided, as appropriate, to enable people to participate in quiet informal recreation and gain safe passage across land.
 Within settlements networks will be developed to improve recreational and transportation opportunities for residents and visitors.
-Where technically possible, due consideration will be given to the provision

-2. All developments will be designed for sustainability, in keeping with the local environment and will be sympathetic to the needs of wildlife, communities and land managers.
-Associated infrastructure such as gates, stiles or bridges will provide for easy passage whilst minimising land management problems.
-3. Provision of access will be designed to reduce pressure on sensitive sites and routes should be developed to reduce potential conflict between land managers and users.
+Where technically possible, due consideration will be given to the provision of access for all abilities. - All developments will be designed for sustainability, in keeping with the local environment and will be sympathetic to the needs of wildlife, communities and land managers.
+Associated infrastructure such as gates, stiles or bridges will provide for easy passage whilst minimising land management problems. - 3.
+Provision of access will be designed to reduce pressure on sensitive sites and routes should be developed to reduce potential conflict between land managers and users.
 New developments and upgrading of existing routes will provide robust access 'fit for purpose' and long term maintenance requirements considered in the planning and implementation of the network.
-Access will be secured by formal and informal agreements between land managers, community groups and the Moray Council.
+Access will be secured by formal and informal agreements between land managers, community groups and the Moray Council. - Paths will be promoted, waymarked and interpreted appropriate to their setting using a coherent style.
+Opportunities will be sought for increasing awareness and understanding of the countryside and its management.